jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - Marie Curie	Pioneering research on radioactivity, discovered polonium and radium, first woman to win Nobel Prize
 - Max Planck	Quantum theory, black body radiation, Planck constant
 - Werner Heisenberg	Uncertainty principle, matrix mechanics, quantum mechanics

+All these advances revolutionized navigation.
+These scientific frameworks enabled precise celestial mapping, trajectory calculations, and gravitational corrections.
+From maritime navigation to GPS and space exploration, these theories allow humans to calculate positions with extraordinary accuracy across Earth and space.

+And thus we come to the end of our history overview of the history of physics.
+We started in Ancient Greece where humans first sought to uncover natural laws in place of mythological stories to explain the universe.
+The Romans built and spread the work of Greek philosophers, whose work continued inside if Islamic civilization for centuries.

+As the Renaissance return Greek philosophy to Europe, it mixed with toolmaking advanced enough to make instruments like the telescope and microscope that gave us new vantage points.
+We more experiences, natural philosophers became scientists.
+The human mastery exploded.

 Because of them we can know the immutable laws of physics: